AOSC-Archive/linux-kernel-extra/featured-kernel/README.md

 and (hopefully) reduce heating and power drain.
 This kernel is suitable for laptop computers.

-## `linux-kernel-grsec`

-This variant of Linux Kernel adds [PaX/Grsecurity](https://en.wikipedia.org/wiki/Grsecurity) to enhance security of Linux Kernel.

-Due to the upstream decision, this kernel is not being maintained now.

 ## `linux-kernel-libre`

 This variant of Linux Kernel does not add anything; instead, it removes all